north bay trumpet

 (every week)

-take the valves out of the casings by unscrewing the top
+- take the pistons out of the casings by

 - Hold the horn over a cloth and squirt

-enough oil into the casings (from the bottom) to rinse
+enough oil into the casings (from the top) to rinse off

-- Squirt oil over the surface of valve
+- Squirt oil over the surface of piston

 - Gently shake any excess oil off the

-- When putting the valve back in its
+- When putting the piston back in its

 casing, do not rotate it since this can cause excessive